GDC-ConsumerEdge/parameter-store/examples/eps_to_csv/resources/README.md

 ### Install Dependencies

-These can be installed from the utils directory using :
+These can be installed from the requirements file in the same directory as the python script using :

 ``` pip install -r requirements.txt```